talon-one/talon_one.rb/docs/ManagementApi.md

 Import giveaway codes into a giveaway pool

 Upload a CSV file containing the giveaway codes that should be created.
 Send the file as multipart data.
-The CSV file contains the following columns: - `code` (required): The code of your giveaway, for instance, a gift card redemption code. - `startdate`:  The start date in RFC3339 of the code redemption period. - `enddate`: The last date in RFC3339 of the code redemption period. - `attributes`: A JSON object describing _custom_ giveaway attribute names and their values, enclosed with double quotation marks.
-For example, if you created a [custom attribute](https://docs.talon.one/docs/dev/concepts/attributes#custom-attributes)   called `provider` associated with the giveaway entity, the object in the CSV file, when opened in a text editor, must be: `\"{\"provider\": \"myPartnerCompany\"}\"`.
+The CSV file contains the following columns:  - `code` (required): The code of your giveaway, for instance, a gift card redemption code. - `startdate`:  The start date in RFC3339 of the code redemption period. - `enddate`: The last date in RFC3339 of the code redemption period. - `attributes`: A JSON object describing _custom_ giveaway attribute names and their values, enclosed with double quotation marks.<br />   For example, if you created a [custom attribute](https://docs.talon.one/docs/dev/concepts/attributes#custom-attributes)   called `provider` associated with the giveaway entity, the object in the CSV file, when opened in a text editor, must be: `\"{\"provider\": \"myPartnerCompany\"}\"`.
 The `startdate` and `enddate` have nothing to do with the _validity_ of the codes.
 They are only used by the Rule Engine to award the codes or not.
 You can use the time zone setting of your choice.
-The values are converted to UTC internally by Talon.One.  **Note:**  - We recommend limiting your file size to 500MB. - You can import the same code multiple times.
-Duplicate codes are treated and distributed to customers as unique codes.  **Example:**  ```text code,startdate,enddate,attributes GIVEAWAY1,2020-11-10T23:00:00Z,2022-11-11T23:00:00Z,\"{\"\"provider\"\": \"\"Amazon\"\"}\" GIVEAWAY2,2020-11-10T23:00:00Z,2022-11-11T23:00:00Z,\"{\"\"provider\"\": \"\"Amazon\"\"}\" GIVEAWAY3,2021-01-10T23:00:00Z,2022-11-11T23:00:00Z,\"{\"\"provider\"\": \"\"Aliexpress\"\"}\" ```
+The values are converted to UTC internally by Talon.One.  > [!note] **Note** > - We recommend limiting your file size to 500MB. > - You can import the same code multiple times.
+Duplicate codes are treated and distributed to customers as unique codes.  ## Example  ```text code,startdate,enddate,attributes GIVEAWAY1,2020-11-10T23:00:00Z,2022-11-11T23:00:00Z,\"{\"\"provider\"\": \"\"Amazon\"\"}\" GIVEAWAY2,2020-11-10T23:00:00Z,2022-11-11T23:00:00Z,\"{\"\"provider\"\": \"\"Amazon\"\"}\" GIVEAWAY3,2021-01-10T23:00:00Z,2022-11-11T23:00:00Z,\"{\"\"provider\"\": \"\"Aliexpress\"\"}\" ```

 ### Example